dominik-polic/Smart-Home/README.md

 ### Notifications
-Currently, the only implemented notification is the one that activates when someone rings a bell, showing you the preview image from a security camera pointing at the bell.
+Currently, the only implemented notification is the one that activates when someone rings a bell, showing you the preview image from a security camera pointing at the bell and basic action buttons for opening the gates.
 You can enable/disable this notification in-app or by disabling dedicated notification channel in Android O and later.

 ![image](docs/images/android-notification.png)